mohammad09010/CMPN202-Operating-Systems-Journal/index.md

 **University:** University of Roehampton

 ## Project Overview
-This technical journal documents the implementation of a secure Linux server infrastructure, designed to demonstrate professional system administration skills and critical analysis of operating system behavior[cite: 9, 10].
+This technical journal documents the implementation of a secure Linux server infrastructure, designed to demonstrate professional system administration skills and critical analysis of operating system behavior.

-The project involves the deployment of a dual-system architecture consisting of a **headless Linux server** (managed exclusively via SSH) and a separate **administrative workstation**[cite: 23, 24].
+The project involves the deployment of a dual-system architecture consisting of a **headless Linux server** managed exclusively via SSH and a separate **administrative workstation**.
 Over the course of 7 weeks, this journal records the iterative process of:

 1.  **System Planning:** Designing a virtualized network architecture.
 2.  **Security Hardening:** Implementing industry-standard controls including SSH key authentication, firewalls (UFW), and intrusion detection (Fail2Ban)
-3. **Automation:** Developing Bash scripts for security verification (`security-baseline.sh`) and remote system monitoring (`monitor-server.sh`)
+3. **Automation:** Developing Bash scripts for security verification `security-baseline.sh` and remote system monitoring `monitor-server.sh`
 4.  **Performance Analysis:** Conducting quantitative stress testing to evaluate CPU, memory, and I/O limitations under different application workloads

 ## Learning Objectives